 Brian Blair & Charlie Heintz

 Brewster, MA 02631

-Here are some photographs from Old Manse Inn and surrounds.
-B&W photographs I took with my infrared camera, my color photographs are done with Canon G1X and Jan’s are with Canon 60D.
-Our photographs are mixed but I marked Jan’s work in the title.
+Here are some photographs from Old Manse Inn and its surroundings.
+I took the B&W photographs with my infrared camera; my color photographs are done with Canon G1X.
+Jan’s are with Canon 60D.
+Our photographs are mixed, but I marked Jan’s work in the title.

 After we checked in, Jan and I drove around the area stopping when we felt like it.
-Luckily Jan knows the Cape well and we visited some interesting spots beginning with Rock Harbor where she spent many summers and other vacations in her childhood and youth.
-We wanted to have dinner at Bramble Inn, not too far from Old Manse but they were closed.
-So we dined at Lobster Claw in Orleans, a typical Cape Cod restaurant with a rich fish-based menu.
-Afterwards we returned to our room, relaxed, reviewed the presentation notes, watched a little TV and went to bed.
+Luckily, Jan knows the Cape well.
+We visited some interesting spots beginning with Rock Harbor where she spent many summers and other vacations in her childhood and youth.
+We wanted to have dinner at Bramble Inn, not too far from Old Manse Inn, but they were closed.
+So, we dined at Lobster Claw in Orleans, a typical Cape Cod restaurant with a rich fish-based menu.
+Afterward, we returned to our room, relaxed, reviewed the presentation notes, watched a little TV, and went to bed.